Skip to Content

 Lu Rou Fan (滷肉飯) is the classic Taiwanese street food.
 Serve with braised pork, egg, and vegetable over steamed rice.
 The flavor is out of this world.

-Ues pork belly for the best result
+a.
+Use pork belly for the best result

 Pork is the primary ingredient for Lu Rou Fan, but not all cuts will deliver the same result.
 Pork belly is the choice as it has a fair share of fat, which tenderizes the meat.

-Those who crave Lu Rou Fan will tell you that it has to be pork with fat, primarily pork belly with skin.
-The skin will release a gelatin-like substance during braising and subsequently thicken the gravy, forming a lustrous, glossy sheen on the meat.
+Those who crave Lu Rou Fan will tell you it has to be pork with fat, primarily pork belly with skin.
+The skin will release a gelatin-like substance during braising and thicken the gravy, forming a lustrous, glossy sheen on the meat.

 Let’s prepare the pork: